 - Two new local centres including mobility hubs; - A new three form entry primary school; - The provision of neighbourhoods designed for active and sustainable travel, designed to reduce vehicle speeds, and providing connectivity with the wider cycling and walking network, including enhancements to Public Rights of Way; - The provision of an Eastern Movement Corridor connecting Sturry Road A28 with the A2 junction at Bridge; - Creation of new grassland, woodland, hedgerows and other priority habitats; and - Increased habitat connectivity to existing fragmented woodland including Trenley Park Woods.

-Policy C12 - Land south of Littlebourne Road Land south of Littlebourne Road - concept masterplan Key Opportunities to improve cycling/walking access and safety Open space/landscape buffer - Indicative locations Opportunities for new cycling/walking connections
+Policy C12 - Land south of Littlebourne Road

+Land south of Littlebourne Road - concept masterplan

 Site C12 is allocated for a comprehensive mixed use development.
 Planning permission will be granted for development which meets the following criteria: